AdobeDocs/platform-learn.en/help/tutorial-mobile-sdk-new/target.md

    You can find your properties in the Target UI, in **[!UICONTROL Administration]** > **[!UICONTROL Properties]**.
 Select ![Code](https://spectrum.adobe.com/static/icons/workflow_18/Smock_Code_18_N.svg) to reveal the property token for the property you want to use.
 The property token has a format like `"at_property": "xxxxxxxx-xxxx-xxxxx-xxxx-xxxxxxxxxxxx"`; you must only enter the value `xxxxxxxx-xxxx-xxxxx-xxxx-xxxxxxxxxxxx`.

+   Optionally, you can specify a Target Environment ID.
+Target uses environments to organize your sites and pre-production environments for easy management and seperated reporting.
+The preset environments include Production, Staging, and Development.
+See [Environments](https://experienceleague.adobe.com/docs/target/using/administer/environments.html?lang=en) and [Target Environment ID](https://experienceleague.adobe.com/docs/platform-learn/implement-web-sdk/applications-setup/setup-target.html?lang=en#target-environment-id) for more information.

+   Optionally, you can specify a Target third-party ID namespace to support profile syncing on an identity namespace (for example CRM ID).
+See [Target Third Party ID namespace](https://experienceleague.adobe.com/docs/platform-learn/implement-web-sdk/applications-setup/setup-target.html?lang=en#target-third-party-id-namespace) for more information.

 1. Select **[!UICONTROL Save]**.

     ![Add Target to datastream](assets/edge-datastream-target.png)